Belvoir Castle: Present use

 In late 2024, The Manners Arms, a Grade II listed building and a country house hotel and pub in Knipton, underwent a refurbishment.
 The project aimed to restore the former shooting lodge, preserving its 18th-century features while updating the bar, dining area, and ten bedrooms.

 In early 2025, an exhibition was held exploring the lives of the duchesses, countesses, and other women who have lived there over the past 500 years.
-The Motherhood exhibition examinesd their roles and contributions, featuring figures such as Eleanor, the first Countess of Rutland, and Nanny Webb, a long-serving staff member.
+The Motherhood exhibition examined their roles and contributions, featuring figures such as Eleanor, the first Countess of Rutland, and Nanny Webb, a long-serving staff member.
 Items on display included historic wedding gowns, evening dresses, and nightwear worn by past duchesses, as well as the 11th Duchess' wedding dress.

 In April 2025, Belvoir Castle displayed an installation inspired by A Midsummer Night’s Dream to mark Lady Alice Manners’ 30th birthday.
 The exhibit featured theatrical decorations and floral displays throughout the castle, and was open to the public.
+On New Year’s Day, the parkland at Belvoir Castle is opened to the public for a charity event supporting Dove Cottage Day Hospice.
+Visitors can take part in walks of varying lengths, including the Duke’s Walk, a three-mile route through areas originally designed by Sir Capability Brown.
+Proceeds from the event support the hospice, which provides care for people with palliative or life-limiting conditions.

+In November 2025, Belvoir Castle announced a review of its annual fireworks event following reports of traffic delays, parking issues, and the duration of the display.
+The event was held in a new area of the estate, which led to some access difficulties for attendees.

+Belvoir Castle reopened to the public at Christmas after a two-year hiatus, with seasonal decorations including a 20-foot Christmas tree where visitors could leave messages or wishes.

+Using drone footage, Michele Walters recreated Belvoir Castle in cake form.
+The four-foot-wide (1.2 m) cake, mostly made of sugar paste with some towers in gingerbread, was created over approximately two weeks by Walters.
+The cake, commissioned by Belvoir Castle, was displayed at the castle for about a month during the Christmas period.

+It was announced that the ninth Flower and Garden Show at Belvoir Castle will take place from 11th to 12th July 2026 on the castle grounds.

+In March 2026 Belvoir Castle was largely closed to the public for filming of the Netflix series The Diplomat (American TV series).